September 20, 2022

 We tend to insure the most expensive things we own, such as our cars or our homes.
 But what about our jewelry?

 Jewelry insurance is an unknown concept to many people, even though an engagement ring is among one of the most expensive things you will buy or own in your lifetime.
-An engagement ring is also highly susceptible to damage or loss.
+An engagement ring or wedding ring is also highly susceptible to damage or loss.
 Think about it.
 It’s worn out and about daily, which increases the risk of something happening to it, whether it is loss, damage, or theft.

 And even if you don’t wear your jewelry out, it isn’t exactly safe at home.
 In fact, it is one of the most commonly stolen items out of homes.
 So what can you do to protect your investment?
 Read on to find answers to some of the most common questions about jewelry insurance.

-If you have a valuable or sentimental piece of jewelry, like an engagement ring, it is worth looking into jewelry insurance.
+If you have a valuable or sentimental piece of jewelry, like an engagement ring, wedding ring, or anniversary ring, it is worth looking into jewelry insurance.
 It’s easy for jewelry to go missing – we often take off our rings to wash our hands, put on lotion, or go swimming.
 Some people end up wearing their engagement rings as little as possible out of fear of something happening to it.
 This shouldn’t be the case – jewelry is meant to be worn and enjoyed, especially a beautiful ring that your partner bought for you.

 Even though every Ritani engagement ring automatically comes with a Ritani Lifetime Care Package, you should still consider insurance.
 The Ritani Lifetime Care Package includes a warranty for your ring, but this only includes repairs.
 It does not cover loss or theft.
 Luckily, getting jewelry insurance and filing a claim is usually very easy online.